onecontext/onecontext-nextjs-webapp/README.md

 This is _probably a little different_ to other implementations because of two things:
 1. There is some logic for pruning down the context / chat history being passed to the model on each turn.
 2. This endpoint _streams_ the response from the language model back to the client.

+You should change the prompts you find in this file to serve your use-case.
+This example is set up to work with OpenAI, but it's a pretty similar set up for most language model providers.

+You can amend the `system prompt` by changing the system prompt returned from `amendSystemMessage`, and you can amend the `user prompt` by changing the `formatUserMessage` method.

+In this example, we are iterating over the `chunks` passed from the Context Method (below) in generating the `user prompt`.
+Feel free to explore various other options here.

 ### The Context Method